Skip to main content

 Once your automation is active, these rules are essential to prevent errors, duplicates, and broken setups.
 Read each one carefully.

-Rule 1: Existing Rows Will Be Processed Immediately
+Rule 1: Existing Records Will Be Processed Immediately

-When you connect a sheet with pre-filled rows – even just headers – Certifier treats every row as data.
+When you connect a sheet with pre-filled records – even just headers – Certifier treats every record as data.

-💡 Tip: Keep the header row for guidance.
+💡 Tip: Keep the header record for guidance.
 Just start adding your real data below it.
-If you connect a table with existing name/email rows, Certifier will process them immediately and count against your usage.
+If you connect a table with existing name/email records, Certifier will process them immediately and count against your usage.

 Rule 2: Don’t Rename the Project or Tables